Manchester University (Indiana)

-Manchester University (formerly Manchester College) is a private liberal arts university associated with the Church of the Brethren and two locations, a residential campus in North Manchester, Indiana, and a second location in Fort Wayne, Indiana, which hosts the university's doctorate programs in pharmacy and physical therapy; master's programs in pharmacogenomics, athletic training, and nutrition and nutrigenomics; and an accelerated second degree program in nursing.
+Manchester University (formerly Manchester College) is a private liberal arts university associated with the Church of the Brethren and two locations, a residential campus in North Manchester, Indiana, and a second location in Fort Wayne, Indiana, which hosts the university's doctorate programs in pharmacy; master's programs in pharmacogenomics, athletic training, and nutrition and nutrigenomics; and an accelerated second degree program in nursing.
 Total enrollment is approximately 1,200 students.

 History

 Manchester University (formerly Manchester College) was founded in Roanoke, Indiana, as the Roanoke Classical Seminary in 1860 by the United Brethren Church.
 David N. Howe served as the last president of Roanoke Classical Seminary, which was moved to North Manchester to become North Manchester [Manchester] College.
 He served as Manchester College's first president from 1889 to 1894 and is known as the founder.
 The school was renamed Manchester College in 1889 when it moved to North Manchester.
 In 1932, Manchester merged with Mount Morris College of Mount Morris, Illinois, a Methodist seminary founded in 1839.
 Manchester is a college of the Church of the Brethren.

 The Peace Studies Institute and Program for Conflict Resolution—the first undergraduate peace studies major in the U.S., was established at Manchester in 1948.
 The program was chaired by Kenneth Brown from 1980 until 2005.

 The Manchester College Historic District was listed on the National Register of Historic Places in 1990.

 In 2012, Manchester changed its name from Manchester College to Manchester University to reflect the growing number of graduate programs offered.
-Manchester also expanded & opened its second campus featuring its state-of-the-art pharmacy school in Fort Wayne, Indiana, in 2012.
-Manchester is the first university to offer a Master's degree program in pharmacogenomics.
+Manchester also expanded & opened its second location featuring its state-of-the-art pharmacy school in Fort Wayne, Indiana, in 2012.
+Manchester is the first university to offer a master's degree program in pharmacogenomics.

 Academics

 Manchester University operates on a 4-1-4 (four month semester- January Session- four month semester) academic calendar in its College of Undergraduate Studies.
-Students working toward a bachelor's degree can choose from seventy-two major fields of study and thirty-one minor fields.
+Students working toward a bachelor's degree can choose from seventy-eight major fields of study and thirty-four minor fields.
 Students working toward an associate degree can choose from two major fields of study.
-Manchester also offers master's degrees in five fields of study, a Doctorate degree in Physical Therapy and a doctorate degree in Pharmacy.
+Manchester also offers master's degrees in five fields of study and a doctorate degree in pharmacy.